 - A newly adopted older cat may feel lonely because she’s used to the company of other cats at the shelter — especially if she had bonded with a particular friend.

-- She’s disturbed by something she sees outside — likely another cat.
+- Something she sees outside — likely another cat — disturbed her.

 How to stop cat meowing at night